hellorashid/dotenvy/README.md

 I think so.
 I'm no security expert.
 Probably still safer than texting your API keys though.

 ## Why dotEnvy?
 I wanted to share API keys with teammates on a project we were collaborating on, and didn't really find a good easy solution on the internet.
-I wanted a secure way to automatically sync out .env files, without creating an account somewhere or storing something on third party servers.
+I wanted a secure way to automatically sync our .env files, without creating an account somewhere or storing something on third party servers.

 ## Why Electron??
 I created this primarily as an experiment - create a complete Electron app is probably overkill.
 That being said, I'm working on creating a lightweight CLI version.